uuk0/PyBytecodeManipulator/README.md

 # PyBytecodeManipulator
-A high level python bytecode manipulation library
+A high level cross-version python bytecode manipulation library build ontop of 'dis' and 'inspect'

-Supports code inlining, branch removing, arbitrary code injection into existing functions, and a lot more.
+Supports code inlining, branch removing and arbitrary code injection into existing functions.

 WARNING: using bytecode manipulation on a so low level as we do can break the python runtime at any point without a warning.
 We circumvent a lot of